Canon 5D Mark II vs Sony A7S

 The Canon EOS 5D Mark II and the Sony Alpha A7S are two professional cameras that were revealed to the public, respectively, in September 2008 and April 2014.
 The 5D Mark II is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark II vs Sony A7S

-An illustration of the physical size and weight of the Canon 5D Mark II and the Sony A7S is provided in the side-by-side display below.
+The physical size and weight of the Canon 5D Mark II and the Sony A7S are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is considerably smaller (31 percent) than the Canon 5D Mark II.
 Moreover, the A7S is substantially lighter (42 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.